 In 1940, something surprising happened in Ohio: a club devoted to pranks and making fun of death opened its doors to the public.

-It’s 1940 and in the unlikely town of Columbus, Ohio, a horror-themed hotspot called the Catacombs Nightclub opens.
+It’s 1940 and in the city of Columbus, Ohio, a horror-themed hotspot called the Catacombs Nightclub opens.

 “Located” 300 feet underground, guests arriving for a night of entertainment enter a mock elevator that rumbles and shakes to simulate a descent underground.
 In reality, the lift never moves at all; the club is located on the ground.